 NOMOS Glashütte is basically the only manufactory that uses this leather for its straps.
 There are other companies which offer straps made from Cordovan.
 But none that uses the much sought-after Shell.

-Since 2010, NOMOS watches also come with a delicate, light-brown strap made from suede which suits the delicate watches better than the normal Shell Cordovan strap.
+Some of the smaller NOMOS watches come with a delicate, light-brown strap made from suede velour instead, as we feel that these suit the delicate watches better than the Shell Cordovan straps.
 And delicate wrists, too.
-The suede is not quite as hard-wearing but nevertheless, it is rather durable.
+The velour is not quite as hard-wearing but nevertheless, it is rather durable.